zeroknowledgediscovery/zedwiki/meeting/NSF_workshop_meeting.md

 It seems people want to not critique.
 Mathematical biology needs validation.

++ INVOLVEMENT OF UNDERGRADS
++ WHERE WORK IS GOING TO BE SHARED

 Highly compettitive proposal: 1) MATH, 2) BIOLOGY, 3) INTEGRATION, 4) VALIDATION, 5) BROADER IMPACTS

 # INTERESTING1